Maplespe/DWMBlurGlass/README.md

 * Third-party theme support.
 * Customize the Aero reflection effect.
 * Restore Win7 style title bar button height.
+* Support to enable blur effect for programs using old win7 API DwmEnableBlurBehindWindow.

 Please note that the blur radius will affect the global, which also includes locations such as the start menu, notification center, etc...